 If you type that question into a popular search engine it returns approximately 666,000,000 results in no time at all.
-So, are the roles and responsibilities of an HR team really as complicated and numerous as that search suggests?
+So, are the HR team roles and responsibilities as complicated and numerous as that search suggests?
 The reality is no. An HR team typically deals with all aspects of the employee lifecycle.
-The make up of an HR team and the roles within that team will be determined by the size and nature of the business.
+The make-up of an HR team and the roles within that team will be determined by the size and nature of the business.

 What does an HR Team do for a Business?

-First and foremost HR is a support function which underpins everything people related within a business.
+One of the key HR team roles and responsibilities is that HR is a support function that underpins everything people-related within a business.
 HR ensures that employment law is complied with.
 They also ensure staff are treated fairly and that their rights are respected and observed.
-HR works with senior management to ensure that appropriate and effective policies, plans and strategies are in place.
+HR works with senior management to ensure that appropriate and effective policies, plans, and strategies are in place.
 This is to establish and maintain a positive culture and to make sure that staff are doing what they should and to look after staff.
 An HR team may have specialists who deal with specific aspects of the employee lifecycle.
-These may include recruitment, pay and benefits, training and employee relations.
+These may include recruitment, pay and benefits, training, and employee relations.
 The HR team may just be a group of generalists who do all of the above.
-Either way an HR department will play a key role behind the scenes in the success of a business.
+Either way, an HR department will play a key role behind the scenes in the success of a business.

 What does an HR Team do for staff?

 100% yes!
 Firstly, HRX will help an HR team to become paperless.
-No more forms and bits of paper like staff information, letters, notes or certificate.
+No more forms and bits of paper like staff information, letters, notes, or certificates.
 Everything you would expect is stored in an individual’s employee record on HRX.
-This saves times, protects confidentiality and gives staff access to information as well through self-service.
-HR teams spend lots of time on occasions with managers to support staff who are absent.
+This saves time, protects confidentiality, and gives staff access to information as well through self-service.
+HR teams spend lots of time on occasion with managers to support staff who are absent.
 By using HRX and our absence recording and reporting processes, this is all done with a couple of clicks.
 This again saves you time and hassle and also allows HR professionals more time to support the people who need them.
-HRX automates holidays requests to get rid of unnecessary forms, spreadsheets and calendars.
-It contains a knowledge base so that HR can support managers to develop their people management skills and expertise.
+HRX automates holiday requests to get rid of unnecessary forms, spreadsheets, and calendars.
+It contains a knowledge base so that HR can support managers in developing their people management skills and expertise.
 Our reporting function gives HR access to a wealth of staff data which can then be analysed as needed.